There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 If you’re writing a post about a topic and want to know more about something but don’t, your reader probably feels the same way.
 Make a list of the questions you have.

-I often begin blog posts on topics I’m unfamiliar with by listing questions (I’ll go into more detail about this later).
+I often begin blog posts on unfamiliar topics by listing questions (I’ll go into more detail about this later).
 While I might not use the answers to those questions in the final article, it’s a great place to start structure and research, and you’ll need it when you create the outline’s scaffolding.

 8. Determine what you already know